A mission of hope: Rotary learns of Samaritan's Purse humanitarian efforts in Ukraine

 The Russian onslaught on the people of Ukraine left millions homeless.
 The United Nations estimates suggest that more than five million have fled to neighboring countries Poland, Hungary, and Moldova, among others.
 Some seven million more have been displaced, moving from their home towns and cities in the north, east and center of the country to presumed safety, seeking refuge with friends and relatives in other parts of the country.
 Some are simply living desperately in the heart of danger, camped out in subway tunnels, basements, and underground infrastructure.

-Although Samaritan's Purse has a presence in 32 countries, a major focus at the moment and probably for some time to come is in providing humanitarian aid to the people of Ukraine.
+Although Samaritan's Purse has worked in 132 countries since it began in 1970, a major focus at the moment and probably for some time to come is in providing humanitarian aid to the people of Ukraine.

 "We often deal with the aftermath of trauma, wherever it is around the world," Sam McGinn, the Samaritan's Purse chaplain told The Rotary Club of Blowing Rock on April 25 at The Meadowbrook Inn.
 "And, right now, Ukraine is suffering from trauma overload."